 Variable interest rates:

-- Generally provide a lower initial interest rate on student loans than fixed rates.
+- Generally provides a lower initial rate on private student loans than fixed interest rates.

 - May rise or fall as the Prime rate adjusts over time, which affects your monthly payment amount.

-A Wells Fargo variable interest rate student loan is based on two factors: the Index (Prime rate) which can go up or down depending on market conditions, and the margin, which does not change.
-If rates were to increase at a steady pace, you will never exceed our maximum interest rate cap.
+A Wells Fargo variable interest rate private student loan is based on two factors: the Index (Prime rate) which can go up or down depending on market conditions, and the margin, which does not change.
+If rates were to increase at a steady pace, you would not exceed our maximum interest rate cap.

 Interest rate = Prime rate + Margin